Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: The BSGS-SS prior

 With the approximation model in Section \ref{sec:sampling_model} and the Assumption \ref{Ass:4} in mind, we elicit a prior that puts all its mass on the approximation $\bz_{t-h}'\btheta$, conditional on $\bz_{t-h}$, and that induces sparsity at the group level and within groups.
 Let us first define, for every group $j=1,\ldots,N$, the following quantities: $\btheta_{j} = \mathbf{V}_j^{1/2}\bb_{j}$, $\bb_{j} := (b_{j1},\ldots,b_{jg})'$, $\mathbf{V}_j^{1/2} := \diag(v_{j1},\ldots, v_{j g})$ and $v_{ji} \geq 0$ for $i=1,\ldots, g$.\\ We treat the truncation parameter $g$ as deterministic and, under Assumption \ref{Ass:4}, it may depend on $s_0$.
 Our proposed Bayesian Sparse Group Selection with Spike-and-Slab prior (BSGS-SS henceforth) is specified as: $\forall j=1,\ldots, N $,

 where $\mathcal{N}^+(0,\tau_{j}^{2})$ denotes a $\mathcal{N}(0,\tau_{j}^{2})$ distribution truncated below at zero, $\delta_0(\cdot)$ denotes a Dirac distribution at zero, $\mathcal{G}$ (resp. $\mathcal{G}^{-1}$) denotes the Gamma (resp.
 Inverse-Gamma) distribution, $\lambda_{1,j}$ in the prior for $\tau_j$ is the scale parameter, and $\mathcal{B}$ denotes a Beta distribution.
 The conditional priors for $\bb_{j}|g,\pi_0$ and for $v_{ji}|\pi_1,\tau_j^2$ are specified as hard spike-and-slab priors.
 A similar prior has been considered in \citet[Section 3.2]{Xu2015}.
-However, a subtle difference here is the non-conjugate Gamma prior for the standard deviation hyperparameter $\tau_j$.
-We prove in Section \ref{sec:Asymptotic_Analysis} that this specification ensures good asymptotic properties for the corresponding posterior.
+However, a subtle difference here stems from the non-conjugate Gamma prior for the standard deviation hyperparameter $\tau_j$.
+We prove in Section \ref{sec:Asymptotic_Analysis} that this specification is crucial to ensure good asymptotic properties for the corresponding posterior.
+Compared with the priors in \citealp{ChenChuYuanWu2016}, the proposed prior is computationally convenient as we can simulate from the posterior distribution by using a relatively simple Gibbs sampler with one Metropolis-Hastings step.\\ By integrating out $\{v_{ji}\}_{i=1}^g$, the induced prior on $\theta_{ji}|\pi_0,\pi_1,\tau_j$ is: $\forall j=1,\ldots,N$,